 For my own experiences with kid lit, and for the work I do to promote the amazing world of children’s books and all that they hold and can do for your children … THIS BOOK is the one I want you as a grown-up to have – a copy of it for your very own – to refer to and spur your own adventures with the kids in your life as you explore the magic found in books.

 P.S.
 The Eighth Edition is now available.
-I bought a copy the day I wrote this post for you!
+I bought a copy the day I first wrote post in March 2020 for you!

 Be Book Rich,